Woolmers Estate offers colonial accommodation across six self-contained cottages in Longford, Tasmania.

 Built in the 1840s, the cottages range from one to three bedrooms and can accommodate between two and six guests.

-Woolmers Estate is a significant example of a 19th-century rural farm settlement in Australia.
-Wander around the extensive grounds, colonial buildings and The Rose Garden.
-Soak up the atmosphere of a bygone era and take a guided tour of the main homestead.
+Woolmers Estate is a significant example of a 19th century rural farm settlement in Australia.
+Wander around the extensive grounds, colonial buildings and the Rose Garden.
+Soak up the atmosphere of a bygone era and take a guided convict tour or guided tour of the main homestead.
 This splendid homestead has family collections, original furniture and memorabilia.

 AccreditationAustralian Tourism Accreditation COVID Safe

 The Gardeners Cottage, built in the Gothic style, adds a picturesque element to the landscape is a single level cottage.